Mobile Application Security: The Ultimate Checklist

 The Investment Landscape of Mobile Application Security

 The growing need for companies to establish a secure mobile platform for their users enabled the mobile application security industry to flourish.
-Along with this, the rapid shift to digitization across the world – especially since the onslaught of the COVID-19 pandemic – expedited the industry's growth.
+The rapid shift to digitization worldwide – especially since the onslaught of the COVID-19 pandemic – expedited the industry's growth.

 According to the Global Application Security Market, the industry is expected to garner over US$22.54 billion by 2028.
 In 2021, the industry stood at a revenue of US$6.95 billion and was predicted to have a Compound Annual Growth Rate (CAGR) of 18.30%.